natsnudasoft/EgamiFlowScreensaver/README.md

 #### Max Image Emit Count
 The maximum number of images that will be created by the screensaver; when this number of images are floating around the screen, the screensaver will stop creating new images.

+#### Image Emit Lifetime
+The time that emitted images will stay on the screen for (in milliseconds) if *Infinite Emit Mode* is enabled.
+Behaviour transitions may extend this lifetime.

+#### Infinite Emit Mode
+Whether or not images will be emitted infinitely.
+In this mode, images will be destroyed after the time set by *Image Emit Lifetime*, and may have transitioning effects while they are being destroyed if any behaviours that allow this are enabled and configured to do so.

 #### Image Emit Location
 The location that images will be emitted at on the screensaver; possible values are described